samuk/atom_matrix_ros2/README.md

-## atom_matrix_ros2
+## ESP32_ros2
-ROS2 driver for M5 Stack's Atom Matrix Micro-controller.
+ROS2 driver for ESP32 Micro-controllers.

 ## 1. Installation
 ### 1.1 Install the ROS2 driver and its dependencies: